diogo-santos/task-spring-web/README.md

 - [ ] Java 1.8
 - [ ] Maven 3.0+
 - [ ] Import the project from GitHub: https://github.com/diogo-santos/todo-spring-web
-- [ ] Import backend projeck from GitHub: https://github.com/diogo-santos/task-spring-api and follow the instructions there
+- [ ] Import backend project from GitHub: https://github.com/diogo-santos/task-spring-api and follow the instructions there

 Run the app
 ```